ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

 Timemory text output
 -----------------------------------------------------------------------

-Timemory text output files are meant for human-consumption (while JSON formats are for analysis), so some fields such as the ``LABEL`` might be truncated for readability.
+Timemory text output files are meant for human consumption (while JSON formats are for analysis), so some fields such as the ``LABEL`` might be truncated for readability.
 The truncation settings be changed through the ``OMNITRACE_MAX_WIDTH`` setting.